 "Try thinking about something different, maybe your memory isn't strong enough," Fred offered.

 "What do you think about?"
 I asked, looking for the direction I should be thinking of.

 "Honestly?
-I think about flying with you," He shrugged.
+I think about flying with you," he said.
 "Go on, try it."

 "A penguin?"
 I muttered through shivering teeth as I watched the silvery figure waddle along the snow covered ground.
 I looked over to Fred, who was laughing.
 "Why are you laughing?
 How'd I get a penguin?"

-He walked over to me, and gave me the jacket from his dress robes.
+He walked over to me and gave me the jacket from his dress robes.
 I thanked him, and wrapped the warm fabric snugly around myself.
 I watched as the penguin jumped into the air, and started to swim around us.
-"Hannah, that penguin fits you so perfectly."
-I raised an eyebrow at him, and motioned for him to continue.
-"It's rather awkward, and it’s kind of clumsy."
+"Hannah, that penguin fits you so perfectly," I raised an eyebrow at him, and motioned for him to continue.
+"It's rather funny, and it’s kind of clumsy."

 "Fred..?"
 I asked, giving him a small smile back.
 We leaned up against the wall, watching the snow fall.
 "That was really sweet."